-Further information can be obtained at the address below during office hours from Monday to Thursday 8:30 to 17:00 hours and Friday 08:30 to 14:30 hours.
+Further information can be obtained at the address below during office hours from Monday to Thursday 9:00 to 17:00 hours and Friday 09:00 to 14:30 hours.

-Expressions of interest and CVs, together with the signed declaration of availability, no conflict of interest and eligibility, must be submitted in a written form, in English language, (by e-mail, in person, or by mail) to the address below by xxth of October, 2024.
+Expressions of interest and CVs, together with the signed declaration of availability, no conflict of interest and eligibility, must be submitted in a written form, in English language, (by e-mail, in person, or by mail) to the address below by 10th of October, 2024.

 To validate the information presented in the CV, the candidate will attach all the relevant supporting documents (studies diploma(s), recommendations, language certificates, training diplomas, certifications etc.).